What’s an Emergency Fund and Why Does It Matter?

 If you save $1,000 and gain ten percent interest, you’ll have $1,100 the next year.
 Then, let’s say that $1,100 gains 10% interest, so you end up with $1,210 the next year.
 In year one you gained $100.
 In year two you gained $110.
 Over time this can really add up.
 If you continue the plan described above for 40 years, you will have saved over $40,000 dollars personally but your account will be worth over a half-million dollars.
 This is why you need to start saving as soon as possible.

 Today is the day to begin saving.
 Begin by looking at your budget and seeing where you can free up even a little bit of cash.
 Be creative and disciplined.
 Then build up an emergency fund to keep yourself out of debt.
 Finally, begin to invest for your future.
-If you want to start with an easy plan, then check out one of the savings accounts available at our banking partner, Herring Bank, or one of their CD’s.
+If you want to start with an easy plan, then check out one of our Herring Bank savings accounts or CD’s.
 Either is available now at higher interest rates than before.
 Additionally, if you have been saving for a while and you are now wondering how to protect that money for future generations, you may want to contact a member of Herring Bank’s expanding Wealth Management Department.
 You can connect with them directly by calling (806) 242-3744.